MindLyfe/MindLyfe-Platform/backend/ai-service/README.md

-# MindLyf AI Service
+# MindLyfe AI Service

-This service provides the core AI capabilities for the MindLyf mental health platform and serves as the central intelligence provider for the AI microservices architecture.
+This service provides the core AI capabilities for the MindLyfe mental health platform and serves as the central intelligence provider for the AI microservices architecture.

 ## Features